Assumption University (Worcester)

 Assumption University is a private Catholic university in Worcester, Massachusetts, United States.
-Assumption was founded in 1904 by the Augustinians of the Assumption.
+It was founded in 1904 by the Augustinians of the Assumption.
 It enrolls about 2,000 students and offers 37 majors and 50 minors.
 The university confers Bachelor of Arts and Bachelor of Science degrees in its undergraduate program, and Master of Arts, Master of Science, and Master of Business Administration degrees as well as graduate study certificates.

 With the transition from Assumption College to Assumption University in 2020, Assumption reorganized into five schools: the D'Amour College of Liberal Arts and Sciences, the Grenon School of Business, the Froelich School of Nursing, the School of Health Professions, and the School of Graduate Studies.

 History

 Early years

 Assumption was founded in 1904 by the Augustinians of the Assumption, a Catholic order under the Augustinian Rule dedicated to service through teaching and the hastening of the Kingdom of God, as reflected in their motto "Until Christ be Formed in You".
 The original campus was in the Greendale section of Worcester, on a tract of hillside land.
 In these early years, enrollment was exclusively male, primarily of French-Canadian heritage.
 Most courses were taught in French, with only a small number taught in English.
 On March 24, 1923, an arson fire destroyed the Greendale building that held both the college classrooms and the student dormitories.

 On June 9, 1953, a violent F4 tornado cut a path of destruction through several western and central Massachusetts communities, including the city of Worcester.
 Several campus buildings were destroyed or severely damaged.
 Although the previously co-located Assumption Preparatory School stayed on the rebuilt campus until 1970, the college relocated to a new campus off Salisbury Street, on the west side of the city, officially opening in 1956.
 The old Assumption campus complex was sold to the state after the prep school closed and is today the home of Quinsigamond Community College.